What we do

 For emergency referrals, email the referral letter to [email protected] or post the referral form to the address indicated on the form.
 The appointment will be arranged through the Dental Waiting List Office on 020 3299 4988.

-For suspected cancer use the 2 week wait referral pathway.
+For suspected cancer, use the urgent suspected cancer referral pathway.

 For any other queries, contact the clinic Reception Desk, tel 020 3299 3591.